 Don’t run this now, it will be added into the Journey to Baldur’s Gate section.

 The PCs advance to level 2 after this first session.
 I pretty much always advance to level 2 after one session as it’s a great way to ‘reward’ players for the start of the campaign.

 It also helps with survivability, as level 1 is arguably the most deadly level in the game, because some characters can die from a single unlucky crit or a couple hits.

-Links marked with an * asterisk symbol are DrivTrhuRPG / DMs Guild Affiliate Links, which may earn me up to 5% of your purchases in commission at no extra cost to you.
+All product links on this page are Affiliate Links, which may earn me up to 8% of your purchases in commission at no extra cost to you.